 You need pretty basic ingredients to make this recipe.
 Let’s talk about a couple of the options you have for substituting.

 - Peaches: Using fresh peaches is my favorite.
-Any fresh eating peach will work for this recipe.
-Elbertas or Oh Henry’s are my favorite.
+Any fresh-eating peach will work for this recipe.
+Elbertas or Oh Henry’s are my favorites.
 Just be sure to use free-stone peaches.
 Frozen peaches or canned peaches can be used too.
 Be sure to check out my tips for using those.

-- Cornstarch: To make pie filling without cornstarch substitute an equal amount of all purpose flour.
+- Cornstarch: To make the pie filling without cornstarch substitute an equal amount of all-purpose flour.

 - Sugar: You can use all granulated sugar instead of some brown sugar for a lighter colored pie filling.